We have answered many of the most common questions in the sections below.

 Because of the decentralized nature of graduate admissions, most of these questions are answered in general terms and may not apply to all departments.

-No. MIT Graduate Admissions does not offer a dedicated tour or information sessions.
-Graduate applicants interested in visiting should contact the department or program of interest directly to see if arrangements can be made.
+MIT Graduate Admissions does not offer a dedicated tour or information sessions.
+Graduate applicants interested in visiting should contact the department or program of interest directly to see if arrangements can be made for a campus visit.

 The standard application fee is $75 per program.
 The MIT Sloan School of Management may have fees that range between $95 and $250 per program.